mrdaano/mrdaano/README.md

 # Hi there 👋
 I am Daan Kloetstra the **Co-founder** of [Rocksolid](https://rocksolid.dev), living in Zwolle, The Netherlands🇳🇱

-I love creating awesome applications for the web.Cancel changes
+I love creating awesome applications for the web.
 <!--
 **mrdaano/mrdaano** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.